 The machine is tough, and of superb finish and quality.
-It weighs 132 kg empty; lever arms use heavy steel and industrial bearings on each.
-It's good for 220 kg presses and several squat types.
+The lever arms use heavy steel and industrial bearings on each.
+It's good for all-angles of 220 kg presses and several squat types.
 Squats perfectly isolate the quads.
 It's also excellent for split squats or step back lunges, where the lever arms offer an extra bit of stability over the dumbbell or barbell form of the exercise.
-(The lever arms are great for rows too) The cable system is good for 130 kg plus.
+(The lever arms are also great for bent-over rows.)
+The cable system is good for 130 kg plus.
 One reason it meets the European Union's EN 957 standard for commercial use.

 Constantly improved for over 15 years, the Leverage Gym has an integrated bench which can be detached and removed in seconds (it has wheels) With a backward-forward sealed-bearing movement that provides for superb positioning with press exercises, it's super comfortable.
 (Close-up in picture 3) A lock-and-load option attachment at the front lets you add other devices, such as pec flye, dip, leg press and arm curl attachments.
 These are for exercise variety.
 The important stuff''s already taken care of.
 And they don't take up more space - your legs usually go there anyway!
 The rear cable unit leverage is designed to assure constant resistance through the movement.
 (I didn't believe it till I saw it)